splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-pet-clinic/_index.md

 hidden: true
 ---

-The goal of this workshop is to walk through the basic steps to configure the instrumentation  to an existing Java application running in Kubernetes and enable the following components of the **Splunk Observability Cloud** platform:
+The goal of this workshop is to introduce the features of Splunk's Opentelemetry Java Auto instrumentation.
+First we walk through the basic steps to enable auto-instrumentation for an existing Java application running in Kubernetes so it will start sending Opentelemetry signals to **Splunk Observability Cloud** platform and enable the following components:

 * Splunk Infrastructure Monitoring (IM)
 * Splunk Auto Instrumentation for Java (APM)